hojae-io/LearningHumanoidArmMotion-RAL2025-Code/README.md

 ## Troubleshooting

-1. If you have any issue with `numpy` version conflict, consider downgrading to version 1.23.1 by `pip install numpy==1.23.1`
+1. If you have any issues with `numpy` version conflict, consider downgrading to version 1.23.1 by `pip install numpy==1.23.1`
-2. If you have `ModuleNotFoundError: No module named 'extensions'` error, add `~/anaconda3/envs/ral2025/etc/conda/activate.d/env_vars.sh` with following contents:
+2. If you have `ModuleNotFoundError: No module named 'extensions'` error, add `~/anaconda3/envs/ral2025/etc/conda/activate.d/env_vars.sh` with the following contents:
    ```bash
    export PATH="/opt/openrobots/bin:$PATH"
    export PKG_CONFIG_PATH="/opt/openrobots/lib/pkgconfig:$PKG_CONFIG_PATH"